x12q/kotlin-randomizer/README.md

 - Rule 1: Only public and internal constructors are used.
 This applies to all constructors, annotated or not.
 - Rule 2: If the target class has constructors annotated with `@Randomizable`, one of them will be picked randomly to construct the random instance.
 - Rule 3: If the target class does NOT have any constructor annotated with `@Randomizable`, a random constructor among all legit constructors (obeying `Rule 1`) will be used instead.
 - Rule 4: Constructor picking is influenced by the randomness of `RandomConfig`.
-It is noticed that users should not take this route to customize constructor picking behavior.
+It is noticed that users should not take this route to customize constructor picking behavior, see [Why](#why_not_random_config) below.
 It's best to use `@Randomizable` annotation.

 Example of using `@Randomizable` to appoint constructor to be used: